delhatch/Multi_IIR/README.md

 ** Multi-band IIR filter

-The purpose of this project is to demostrate taking a single IIR filter core (in Verilog, in the PL fabric), and time-multiplexing it into a multi-band filter.
+The purpose of this project is to demonstrate taking a single IIR filter core (in Verilog, in the PL fabric), and time-multiplexing it into a multi-band filter.

 In the pictures below, it shows a 27-band filter being implemented with the single IIR filter.
 Every third band is set to +12 dB, with a Q of one-third octave.
 The first picture shows just the lower bands, and the second picture shows all bands operating.